 BUFFALO, N.Y. — Businesses hard hit by the COVID-19 pandemic and in need of assistance can start applying for funding through the Buffalo Business Blitz program.

-If you think you might qualify, you can start applying through an online process that will went live Wednesday morning and will be available through Monday, January 18.
-The funding will target businesses that have been impacted the most by the pandemic, such as brick-and-mortar locations that do not have an online presence.
+Hundreds of businesses applied for one of the $2,500 grants.
+The funding will target businesses that have been impacted the most by the pandemic, such as brick-and-mortar shops that do not have an online presence.

 Rich Products says it will donate $75,000 to the Buffalo Business Blitz, a joint effort by Bills' cornerback Josh Norman and his Starz 24 Foundation and the City of Buffalo aimed at giving those affected a monetary boost.
 Just last week, Wegmans made a $135,000 donation to the cause following a two-day Meals 2 Go promotion.